 Special Character Pillars

 It is very worthwhile for parents to examine these on a regular basis.
 These are also valuable tools to enable parents to check the amount of homework their sons are receiving and to help them manage an effective study programme.
-Every Student Diary also contains the key school rules and information about absence procedures and all important school dates.

-Mobile phones are permitted at school, but most be switched off during the whole school day (8.40am to 3.15pm).
+Mobile phones are permitted at school, but must be switched off during the whole school day (8.40am to 3.15pm).
 Mobile phones must not be used to take any images or recordings of students or staff.
 Use of electronic devices must comply with the Digital Citizen Contract and the Social Media Policy.
 If a mobile phone is confiscated, it will need to collected from the school office by a parent or guardian.

 Valuables must be handed in to the teacher or coach during Physical Education or sports practices.
 They must not be left in students' school bags.
 These include mobile phones, wallets, jewellery or any item deemed to be valuable.
 Please help the College to eliminate theft at Sacred Heart.